Laguna del Maule (volcano): Eruptive history

 The Cerro Barrancas centre became active circa 14,500 ± 1,500 years before present and was the main site of volcanic activity between 14,500 and about 8,000 years ago.
 After that point activity shifted and the volume output increased; the subsequent units have a volume of 4.8 km3.
 These two phases of volcanic activity occurred within 9,000 years of each other and the magmas involved may have been sourced from different magma reservoirs.

 Undated postglacial units are andesitic Crater Negro scoria cone and lava flow just west of Laguna del Maule, andesitic Playa Oriental on the southeastern shore of Laguna del Maule, rhyolitic Arroyo de Sepulveda at Laguna del Maule and rhyodacitic Colada Dendriforme (unit rcd) in the western part of the field.
-This rhyolitic flare-up is unprecedented the history of the volcanic field, and it is the largest such event in the southern Andes and on a global scale only the Mono-Inyo Craters and Taupo rival it.
+This rhyolitic flare-up is unprecedented the history of the volcanic field, and it is the largest such event in the southern Andes and on a global scale only the Mono-Inyo Craters and Taupō rival it.
 It took place in two stages, a first early after deglaciation and a second during the Holocene, which featured magmas with distinct composition.
-Compared to the pre-glacial volcanism, post-glacial activity has been concentrated around Laguna del Maule.
+Post-glacial activity gave rise to more than 39 vents, which, compared to the pre-glacial volcanism, are concentrated around Laguna del Maule.

 Three mafic volcanic vents named Arroyo Cabeceras de Troncoso, Crater 2657 and Hoyo Colorado are also considered postglacial.
 The former two are andesitic, while the latter is a pyroclastic cone.
-Mafic volcanism appears to have decreased after glacial times at Laguna del Maule, probably because such magmas were hindered from ascending by a more silicic magma system, and the post-glacial volcanism has a mainly silicic composition.
+Mafic volcanism appears to have decreased after glacial times at Laguna del Maule, and the post-glacial volcanism has a mainly silicic composition.
 The magma chamber acts as a trap for mafic magma, preventing it from rising to the surface and thus explaining the absence of postglacial mafic volcanism.
+Only andesites and rhyodacites can bypass the rhyolites, and only in the western half of the field, away from the rhyolitic vents.